cryptofuture/urlhda/README.md

 * Ability to share URLs (Android App only).
 Live example: [hda.me](https://hda.me)

+> hda.me down now.
+Provider terminated account (without any message or warning), and lost all backups and data.
+Most likely I'll be looking for another VPS/VDS provider.
+Since thats not first all data lose with current provider.
+I can't say now, how long things will take.

 ## To use it as service
 * You can use [hda.me](https://hda.me) website.